davidus27/poker-game/README.md

 If you are using Windows and want the .exe file you just need to install requirements ``$pip3 install -r requirements.txt`` and create executable file

 ``$pyinstaller game/main.py``
-#

-or download git repo

-Program is written in Python 3.x so you can play it simply by typing:
-$python3

 ## Rules
 It is very easy to play.